Diffie–Hellman key exchange: Security and practical considerations

 If Alice and Bob use random number generators whose outputs are not completely random and can be predicted to some extent, then it is much easier to eavesdrop.

-In the original description, the Diffie–Hellman exchange by itself does not provide authentication of the communicating parties and is thus vulnerable to a man-in-the-middle attack.
+In the original description, the Diffie–Hellman exchange by itself does not provide authentication of the communicating parties and can be vulnerable to a man-in-the-middle attack.

 Mallory (an active attacker executing the man-in-the-middle attack) may establish two distinct key exchanges, one with Alice and the other with Bob, effectively masquerading as Alice to Bob, and vice versa, allowing her to decrypt, then re-encrypt, the messages passed between them.
-Note that Mallory must continue to be in the middle, actively decrypting and re-encrypting messages every time Alice and Bob communicate.
+Note that Mallory must be in the middle from the beginning and continuing to be so, actively decrypting and re-encrypting messages every time Alice and Bob communicate.
+If she arrives after the keys have been generated and the encrypted conversation between Alice and Bob has already begun, the attack cannot succeed.
 If she is ever absent, her previous presence is then revealed to Alice and Bob.
 They will know that all of their private conversations had been intercepted and decoded by someone in the channel.
 In most cases it will not help them get Mallory's private key, even if she used the same key for both exchanges.

 A method to authenticate the communicating parties to each other is generally needed to prevent this type of attack.
 Variants of Diffie–Hellman, such as STS protocol, may be used instead to avoid these types of attacks.